3caram/Arch/install.md

 If the usb fails to boot, make sure that secure boot is disabled in the BIOS configuration.

-### If have another pc on the same network, is easier to install whith ssh terminal, having the ability to copy and paste:
-# Skip this to type directly the commands on target machine.
-# Permit root login
-# Check if “permit root login” is present and uncommented in “/etc/ssh/sshd_config”

-	$ nano /etc/ssh/sshd_config

-# Start the ssh seerver:

-	$ systemctl start sshd

-# set the password for the root live session:

-  $ passwd

-# Determine target machine ip:

-	$ ifconfig

-# Log in as root on target machine from the other pc:

-	$ ssh root@ip_address_of_target_machine

-## Select an appropriate mirror:
-# Sync the pacman repository:

-	$ pacman -Syy

-# Install reflector(https://wiki.archlinux.org/index.php/Reflector) and openssh :https://wiki.archlinux.org/index.php/OpenSSh)
-# Get the good mirror list with reflector and save it to mirrorlist.
-US and CA is used.

-	$ pacman -S --noconfirm reflector && reflector -c "US" -f 20 -l 16 -n 20 --sort rate --save /etc/pacman.d/mirrorlist

 ### The default keyboard layout in the live session is US.
 To list all the supported keyboard layout:

 ls /usr/share/kbd/keymaps/i386/qwerty/*.map.gz